jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 <br/><br/>
 ![image](images/analysis_question_3.2.png)

 On the other hand, the product category with the highest average order value is Watches – Gifts with R$ 214 but with a total number of 5619 orders.
-This shows that the key to a category achieving the best performance is finding the balance between sales volume and product price but with more emphasis on sales volume.
-This factor seems to have a greater impact on success.
+This indicates that the key to achieving the best performance in a category is balancing sales volume and product price, with a greater emphasis on sales volume.
+This factor appears to have a more significant impact on success.

 ### 7.4.
-Is there a state with the most concentrated sales revenue?
+Is there a state with the highest concentration of sales revenue?
 ![image](images/analysis_question_4.png)

-The State of Sao Paulo has the highest concentrated sales amount with R$ 5.2M, followed by the State of Rio de Janeiro with R$ 1.8M and the State of Minas Gerais with R$ 1.6M.
-These three states have accumulated 63% of total sales, showing that the southeast area of the country is the best location for new sellers to establish their businesses.
+The state of São Paulo has the highest sales concentration, with R$ 5.2M, followed by Rio de Janeiro with R$ 1.8M, and Minas Gerais with R$ 1.6M.
+These three states account for 63% of total sales, indicating that the southeast region of the country is the best location for new sellers to establish their businesses.

 ### 7.5.
-Is there any date with the highest concentrated number of orders?
+Was there a date with the highest concentration of orders?
 ![image](images/analysis_question_5.png)

-Yes, the month of November 2021 registered the highest number of orders with7451 orders.
-This unusual pattern is even more visible on 24 November, with 1166 orders.
-The reason behind this is Black Friday and the launch of offers and discounts.
+Yes, the month of November 2021 registered the highest number of orders, with 7,451 orders.
+This unusual pattern was even more noticeable on November 24, with 1,166 orders.
+The reason behind this spike was Black Friday and the launch of offers and discounts.

 ### 7.6.
-What is the average satisfaction score and how does the best-performing product category compare with it?
+What was the average satisfaction score and how did the best-performing product category compare with it?
 ![image](images/analysis_question_6.png)

-The average satisfaction score is 4.09.
-The top-performing product category, Health, and Beauty, has an average satisfaction score of 4.19.
-This value shows that customers in general are satisfied with Health and Beauty products.
+The average satisfaction score was 4.09.
+The top-performing product category, Health, and Beauty, had an average satisfaction score of 4.19.
+This indicates that customers are generally satisfied with Health and Beauty products.

 ### 7.7.
-Is there any relation between the delivery duration and the customer satisfaction score?
+Was there any relation between the delivery duration and the customer satisfaction score?
 ![image](images/analysis_question_7.png)

-Yes, deliveries within 2 days had the highest average satisfaction score of 4.47.
-By contrast, deliveries that took 49 days received the lowest average satisfaction score with 1.46 points.
-The maximum delivery duration that still received a good satisfaction score from customers was 20 days.
-Beyond this range, customers gave below 4 points in their reviews.
+Yes, deliveries completed within 2 days had the highest average satisfaction score of 4.47.
+In contrast, deliveries taking 49 days received the lowest average satisfaction score, with 1.46 points.
+Customers generally rated deliveries positively up to a maximum duration of 20 days.
+Beyond this threshold, satisfaction scores dropped below 4 points in customer reviews.

 ### 7.8.
 What is the proportion of orders that were delivered late?
 How is their average delivery duration compared with their average estimated delivery duration?
 ![image](images/analysis_question_8.1.png)

-6.79% of the orders were delivered late.
-These orders have an average delivery duration of 33.29 days compared with the estimated delivery duration of 22.67 days.
-Additionally, customers reviewed these orders with an average of 2.27 points.
+6.79% of the orders were delivered late, with an average delivery duration of 33.29 days compared to the estimated delivery duration of 22.67 days.
+Additionally, customers rated these orders with an average of 2.27 points in their reviews.
 <br/><br/>
 <br/><br/>
 ![image](images/analysis_question_8.2.png)

-In comparison, 93% of orders that were delivered on time were delivered 13 days in advance of their estimated delivery duration and received 4.29 points in the reviews.
+In comparison, 93% of orders that were delivered on time were delivered 13 days in advance of their estimated delivery duration and received an average rating of 4.29 points in the reviews.

 ### 7.9.
-What are the most relevant words placed by customers in their positive and negative reviews?
+What were the most commonly used words by customers in their positive and negative reviews?
 ![image](images/analysis_question_9.1.png)

-For positive reviews with scores between 4 and 5 points, they placed words like great, excellent, recommended, very good, efficient, quality, and satisfied.
+Positive reviews, with scores between 4 and 5 points, frequently included words such as 'great', 'excellent', 'recommended', 'very good', 'efficient', 'quality', and 'satisfied'.
 <br/><br/>
 <br/><br/>
 ![image](images/analysis_question_9.2.png)

-For negative reviews with scores between 1 and 2 points, they placed the following words: not recommend, different, delivery, missing, defective, wrong, and incomplete.
+Negative reviews, with scores between 1 and 2 points, often contained words like 'not recommend,' 'different,' 'delivery,' 'missing,' 'defective,' 'wrong,' and 'incomplete'.

 ## 8. Key Outcomes and Recommendations
 ### 8.1. **Sales performance**: